-- It provides a great finish-quality cuts on plywoods as thin as .25 inch
+- It provides a great finish-quality cut on plywoods as thin as .25 inch

 - It provides good cuts on tough hardwoods as well

-- This is available in a pack of 5 for larger projects
+- Available in a pack of 5 for larger projects

-- Works pretty well on any kind of thin veneer sheet goods
+- It works pretty well on any thin veneer sheet goods

-- Available in only 1 size (10 inch for the table or miter saws)
+- Available in only one size (10 inches for the table or mitre saws)

 Best ‘All-Purpose’ Table Saw Blade

-If you have a multi-purpose woodworking shop then you’re probably looking for the do everything kind of saw blade then the Diablo d1050X is our pick in the category of the best all-purpose blade.
+If you have a multi-purpose woodworking shop, you’re probably looking for the do-everything kind of saw blade; then the Diablo d1050X is our pick in the category of the best all-purpose blade.

-However, sometimes the “does it all” kind of recommendations and claims can be considered as a negative complement and we prefer not to come up with anything like this.
-Yet, the reason we are recommending it because we know that a lot of DIYers try operating on a minimum basis in terms of woodworking jobs, and not interested in spending a lot of money on anything too premium.
+However, sometimes the “do it all” kind of recommendations and claims can consider as a negative complement, and we prefer not to come up with anything like this.
+Yet, we recommend it because we know that many DIYers try operating on a minimum basis in terms of woodworking jobs and are not interested in spending a lot of money on anything too premium.

-Having said that, we would like to inform you that if we were to pick any single blade for the remaining table-sawing jobs in our lives, it would have to be this particular blade.
-This blade is able to produce rip cuts, cross-cuts, and overall satisfactory results on almost every material starting from the plywoods to laminates measuring 2 x 4 inches.
+We want to inform you that if we were to pick any single blade for the remaining table-sawing jobs in our lives, it would have to be this particular blade.
+This blade can produce rip cuts, crosscuts, and satisfactory results on almost every material, from plywoods to laminates measuring 2 x 4 inches.

-This is called as the (ATBR) combination blade.
-These 50-tooth blades are packed in 10 different sets of 5 that includes 4 ATB teeth and one FTG blade.
+This blade is called the (ATBR) combination blade.
+These 50-tooth blades pack in 10 different sets of 5, including 4 ATB teeth and one FTG blade.
 They feature little gaps to minimize the vibration.